MarwanBadr2274/Spring-Boot-Auth0-SSO-Demo/README.md

  1. **Run Both Applications from Your Favorite IDE**

--   After adjusting the `application.properties` fil in each application to match your Auth0 configurations, run both applications.
+-   After adjusting the `application.yml` fil in each application to match your Auth0 configurations, run both applications.

 2. **Test SSO:**
 - Visit http://localhost:{app-1-port}/profile